-Retaliation against a person who makes a good faith report of discrimination or harassment, including dating violence, is prohibited.
-Retaliation against a person who is participating in an investigation of alleged discrimination or harassment is also prohibited.
-A person who makes a false claim or offers false statements or refuses to cooperate with a district investigation, however, may be subject to appropriate discipline.
+Retaliation against a person who makes a good-faith report or participates in an investigation of discrimination, harassment, or dating violence is prohibited.
+A person who makes a false claim, offers false statements, or refuses to cooperate with a district investigation, however, may be subject to appropriate discipline.